 Age of Mammals

-Mammals scurry among a Triceratops' bones.
+Mammals scurry among a dinosaur's bones.
 By the time the dinosaurs became extinct, several different groups of mammals had already evolved around the world.
 The first mammals evolved during the Late Triassic Period.
 They were furry, warm-blooded animals that probably laid eggs.
 But while dinosaur predators were about, most mammals remained tiny, shrew-like animals, venturing out of their burrows only at night.
 The extinction of the dinosaurs enabled mammals to become the dominant land animals.
 The period after the extinction of dinosaurs, known to scientists as the Palaeogene Period, is sometimes known as the Age of Mammals—although birds also developed into a wide variety of species, including some terrifying predatory giants.

 Geological time scale

 Geological time scaleAfter the dramatic extinctions at the end of the Cretaceous Period, 66 million years ago, the Earth entered what is known as the Palaeogene Period.
 Until recently, geologists referred to the time after the Cretaceous as the Tertiary Period, but this has now been divided into two and renamed the Palaeogene Period, comprising the Palaeocene, Eocene and Oligocene epochs, and the Neogene Period, comprising the Miocene and Pliocene epochs.

 The Quaternary Period runs from about 2.6 million years ago to the present.
 The Pleistocene Epoch occupies all but the last 12,000 years of it.
 The most recent epoch, the Holocene, began about 12,000 years ago.